 - Ultrasound .
 This test allows your doctor to see an image of your developing baby.
 It is often done at 18 to 20 weeks of pregnancy.
 Doctors can use ultrasound to look for certain features that are related to some problems, such as Down syndrome.
 The test also can be used to find problems of the heart, spine, belly, or other areas.

 - Amniocentesis .
 Doctors use this test to look for chromosomal problems in the baby's cells.
 A doctor puts a needle through the belly and into the uterus to collect some of the amniotic fluid that surrounds the baby.
 This fluid contains some of the baby's cells.
 The test is done between 15 and 20 weeks of pregnancy, usually around week 16.
 This test also can help find neural tube defects, such as spina bifida.

 The decision to have a test for birth defects is personal.
 You have to think about your age, your chance of passing on a family disease, your need to know about any problems, and what you might do after you have the test results.
 Your spiritual beliefs and other values also may play a role in your decision.

 Some birth defects—such as a cleft lip or cleft palate or certain heart problems—can be fixed with surgery after birth and sometimes even with surgery during pregnancy.
 Some other defects cannot be fixed.

 You may decide to have the tests because:

 - You would think about whether to continue the pregnancy if there is a birth defect.

 - You have a family history of an illness such as cystic fibrosis, Tay-Sachs disease, or hemophilia.
-For more information on cystic fibrosis testing, see the topic Cystic Fibrosis Carrier Screening.
+To learn more about cystic fibrosis testing, see the topic Cystic Fibrosis Carrier Screening.

 - You have insurance that will pay for some or all of the cost of the tests.